-mates are constantly zero for all tested scenarios, assuring that there is no inflation of the test statistic in the presence of within-gene recombination, strong inter-marker LD and missing genotype data.
+Empirical type I error for the CHP linkage statistic is (95% CI: ), demonstrating that type I error is well controlled and even conservative at a required level of for an HLOD of 3.6.
+Quantile-Quantile (QQ) plots are generated to evaluate the null distribution of test statistic in the presence of within-gene recombination, strong inter-marker LD and missing genotype data; type I error is well controlled and no sign of inflation is observed (Figure S1).
 Empirical power calculations for several known non-syndromic hearing loss genes using the CHP method as well as for individual SNV are summarized by contour plots (Figures 2).
 Power analysis based on LOD and HLOD suggests that CHP is substantially more powerful for all models in the presence of intra- (Figure 2C) and inter-family allelic heterogeneity (Figures 2A–2C).
 For example to detect linkage with the SLC26A4 gene using an autosomal recessive model with allelic heterogeneity, i.e. compound heterozygotes, and also with locus heterogeneity of 50%, 12 families are required for the CHP method to achieve a power of 90%, while analyzing individual SNVs requires >50 families to achieve the same power at a genome wide significance level of α=0.05.
-Additionally, although multipoint linkage analysis is more powerful than analyzing SNVs, the CHP method is considerably more powerful than multipoint linkage analysis (Table S2).
+Additionally, although multipoint linkage analysis is more powerful than analyzing SNVs, the CHP method is considerably more powerful than multipoint linkage analysis (Table S1).

 For sequence data, variants are sometimes missing due to the inability to call variants or during quality control, variant calls are removed because of poor data quality.
 Therefore we also estimated sample size requirements for the CHP method when causal variants are missing from sequence data in a large proportion of families, i.e. 75%.
 The CHP method can tolerates missing data and is also always more power than the SNV method when there is missing data (Table 1).